docopt/docopt.R/README.md

 Install
 -------

-`docopt.R` is currently in heavy development and not available on CRAN.
+`docopt.R` is currently in development and not available on CRAN.
 To test it out use
 ```
 library(devtools)